“Sustainability” is becoming meaningless

 Use quantifiable, measurable language: reference data, daily practices, and objectives you may have taken.
 Speak about what you value.
 Differentiate yourself.
 Share the processes behind your decisions.

-Talk about the values that lead to your sustainable behavior— do you value longevity, sustainable labor practices, ethical sourcing?
+It’s essential to talk about the values that lead to your sustainable behavior.
+Do you value longevity, sustainable labor practices, ethical sourcing?
 Do you have a commitment to create impact with as little harm as possible while still leaving room for innovation and growth?

 Sustainability isn’t just a word.
 It’s a daily choice.
 It’s a lifestyle.

 As much as the term is becoming obsolete, thrown around by everyone and diluted, it should also be the standard by now.
-Given the state of our climate, social and global environmental reality, sustainability shouldn’t be a tactic or a way to gain followers or positioning, it should be the baseline.
+Given the state of our climate, social and global environmental reality, sustainability shouldn’t be a tactic or a way to gain followers or positioning, but the expectation.

 Ultimately, when it comes to expressing personal sentiment around sustainability, it’s about your language and your clarity.
-Be purposeful and specific about what your “sustainable” values actually are and how you embody them in practice.
+Be purposeful and specific about what your “sustainable” values actually are and articulate how you put them into practice.
+As simple as it sounds, precise language is now essential to avoid becoming part of the vague, overused conversation around sustainability.
+Prove you care!

 And as consumers, it’s important to read beyond the hall pass.
 Look for statistics, proof, and initiatives that genuinely reflect a brand’s claims.
-Check their sourcing, practices, and impact reports.
-You have the power to push for transparency and make clarity a requirement, not just a positioning maneuver.
+Check their sourcing, practices, and impact reports (Patagonia’s report above is a perfect example of genuine transparency and commitment!).
+We have the power to push for transparency and make clarity a requirement, not just a positioning maneuver.